ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt2/index.md

 This is supplied to the grid via the callback: `getDataPath={data => data.filePath}`.

 For more details see our documentation on [Tree Data](../tree-data/).
-The mechanism for connecting Redux to ag-Grid applies equally to when the Tree Data feature is not used.
+The mechanism for connecting Redux to AG Grid applies equally to when the Tree Data feature is not used.

 ## Row Data Updates